 - Lat Pull-downs

 Even when you are using lifting hooks you should not completely relax your grip.
-Relaxing your grip will make the Velcro strap dig into your hands and wrists, which defeats the purpose of using the hooks in the first place.
+Relaxing your grip will make the hook and loop strap dig into your hands and wrists, which defeats the purpose of using the hooks in the first place.

 There are various hook types to choose from but you want one that is well made, suits your lifting needs, and is comfortable for your wrist/hand size.